Guides

 From the TUI: in the scan detail view, press e to export.
 The export honours your show / hide false positives toggle (h).
 Hide false positives first (the default), then export — the resulting CSV will have FP-marked findings filtered out.

-From the Web UI: the CSV download includes all findings regardless of FP state.
-Filter in your spreadsheet, or use the TUI export when you need a pre-filtered file.
+From the Web UI: the CSV download on the scan detail page includes all findings regardless of FP state.
+Filter in your spreadsheet, or use the CLI or TUI export when you need a pre-filtered file.

 From the database: every scan's data lives in the shared SQLite file at ~/.piicrawler/piicrawler.db (filter by scan_id to scope a query to a single scan).
 Two queries that come up a lot: